 300 percent spike in HIV infections among straight IV users in Seattle

-The spike is unusual and concerning, say public health officials in King County.
+A 300 percent increase in HIV infections among heterosexuals is unusual and concerning, say public health officials in King County.

 Public Health Seattle-King County reports 27 new cases this year among heterosexuals.
 New infections normally hover between 7 to 10 new cases a year.